farzad528/azure-search-vector-search-demo/README.md

 ## Features

 -   Generate text embeddings using OpenAI and insert them into a vector store in Azure Cognitive Search.
 -   Perform vector search queries on text data, including vector searches with metadata filtering and hybrid (text + vectors) search.
-- Generate image embeddings using Azure Cognitive Services Florence Vision API.
+-   Generate image embeddings using Azure AI Vision API.
 -   Perform vector searches from text to images and image to images (coming soon)

 ## Prerequisites

 To run this demo locally, you will need the following:

 -   Node.js and npm installed on your machine.
-- An Azure subscription with access to Azure Cognitive Search and Azure Cognitive Services.
+-   An Azure subscription with access to Azure Cognitive Search and Azure AI Services.
 -   Access to Azure OpenAI for generating text embeddings.
-- Access to Azure Cognitive Services Florence Vision API for generating image embeddings.
+-   Access to Azure AI Vision API for generating image embeddings.

 ### Signing up Vector Search Private Preview in Azure Cognitive Search